johnrsibert/JonzPandemic/index.md

 say that the probability of dying after one becomes infection is less than around 4%, you would be correct about 98% of the time.

-The are a couple of reasons why the distribution if skewed.
-Skewness is partly a simple numerical artifact.
+The are a couple of reasons why the distribution is skewed.
+Skewness is, in part, a simple numerical artifact.
-The mean of ratio is low, but there can never be instances of the ratio of deaths to cases that are less than or equal to zero.
-So the left limb of the curve encloses fewer instances.
+The mean of ratio is close to zero, but can never be less than or equal to zero.
+So the left limb of the distribution includes fewer instances than the right limb.
 There are also medical reasons for the skewness.
-The larger number of values to the right of the peak are possibly the people most vulnerable to the coronavirus (people older that 65 years or people with compromised immune systems).
+The larger number of values to the right of the peak are possibly deaths of the people most vulnerable to the coronavirus (people older that 65 years or people with compromised immune systems).

-The dashed curve that outlines the histogram is the theoretical [log-normal](https://en.wikipedia.org/wiki/Log-normal_distribution) frequency distribution corresponding to the observed case-fatality ratios.
+The dashed curve that outlines the histogram is the theoretical [log-normal](https://en.wikipedia.org/wiki/Log-normal_distribution) frequency distribution estimated to the observed case-fatality ratios.
 This distribution model is commonly used for describing skewed distributions.
-In my opinion, it doesn't represent these data very well.
+The curve appears to correspond pretty well to the histobram, but in my opinion, the curve doesn't represent these data very well.
-There are a small, but important, number of instances of CFR greater than 0.04 that are higher than predicted by the theoretical distribution, ie. (above the dashed line).
+There are a small, but important, number of instances of CFR greater than 0.04 that are higher than predicted by the theoretical distribution, i.e., that are above the dashed line.
 These instances may be a reflection of the very most vulnerable sector of the population.

 ## Model Results (wonkish)